Incorporating Brian's proofing edits.

 detailed blue-print for creating high performance React applications,

-ways to utilize the foundations well learn here and get a more
+ways to utilize the foundations we’ll learn here and get a more

 detailed blueprint for creating high performance React applications,